Qeole/Enlight/README.md

 by simple URL modification; reload the script for current page if you added the suffix afterward).

-## Current branch

-Current branch embeds syntax for all languages supported by highlight.js.

-Developers: beware, this branch is regularly rebased on master branch.

 ## License

 The code relative to the add-on itself is placed under the Mozilla Public